ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 Use this offering to create a new cluster of VMware ESXi™ servers or scale out an existing cluster of ESXi servers in an {{site.data.keyword.cloud_notm}} data center.
 Depending on the VMware components that you select, you can start with just one ESXi server and then scale the cluster later as needed.

-## Technical specifications for VMware vSphere clusters
+## Technical specifications for VMware vSphere
 {: #vs_vsphereclusteroverview-specs}

-Review the components of VMware vSphere.
+Review the components for VMware vSphere clusters.

 The availability and pricing of standardized hardware configurations might vary based on the {{site.data.keyword.cloud_notm}} data center that is selected for deployment.
 {: note}